Subscribie/subscribie/docs/content/en/docs/Tasks/adding-vat.md

 ---
-title: "Charge VAT automatically"
+title: "Charge VAT Automatically"
 date: 2022-11-09
 weight: 5
 description: >
-  How to automatically charge value added tax (VAT)
+ Need to charge VAT?
+Learn how you can automatically charge value added tax (VAT) to all your subscription plans
 ---

 Does your shop need to charge VAT for your products and services?
 You can enable the option to auto-calculate VAT with these steps.